St. Pete Raiders Competitive Program

 FEES FOR 2014-2015

 Cover overhead expenses at the organizational level, such as registration fees, referee fees, field rental, utilities, administrative expenses and staffing costs.
-If paid in a lump sum at registration, 2014-15 club fees will be:

 Can be refunded upon completion of at least 5 volunteer hours for the club.
 The $100-per-family fee will be collected at registration.